Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 - Implement real route and schedule compatibility scoring
 - Add pickup and destination markers with route drawing on Google Maps
 - Wire chat UI to a real message store
+- Improve empty states and error handling across the MVP screens